European Film Academy: Members per country

 Listed are all countries with more than 20 European Film Academy members.
 The European Film Academy is active and has members in 52 countries, including those in geographical Europe as well as Israel and Palestine.

 Funding

 The European Film Academy is mainly funded by the Stiftung Deutsche Klassenlotterie Berlin (German National Lottery), the German State Minister for Culture and the Media, and Medienboard Berlin-Brandenburg.
-The presentation of the European Film Awards is financed independently from the academy.
+The presentation of the European Film Awards is financed independently from the Academy.
 Founded in 2006 to produce the European Film Awards ceremony for television, European Film Academy Productions (formerly EFA Productions) gGmbH is the in-house production team and is a subsidiary company of the European Film Academy e.V.
-The European Film Awards is supported by patrons from the international film industry.
+The European Film Awards are supported by patrons from the international film industry, including national organizations such as the British Film Institute, the Danish Film Institute, EURIMAGES, and the Swedish Film Institute.